Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 120
 ```

-For a specific `n`, we  can do this in one line!
+For a specified `n`, we  can do this in one line!
 ```Chapel
 writeln(* reduce [i in 1..#5] i);
 ```